Finding A Builder Or Loft Conversion Company

 Be very weary of any builder who says scaffolding is not required as this means they will need to take all equipment and materials through the house causing mess and inconvenience.

-One of the most important things to settle before any work is done is exactly how and when you will pay the builder.
 An initial payment against materials is fine but under no circumstances pay in full, or for labour, before the work is completed or even started.

 The usual agreement is to agree to pay in staggered installments as the various stages of work are finished.